GITBOAT1/alx-system_engineering-devops/0x19-postmortem/README.md

-Postmortem for Holberton Project
+Postmortem for Alx Project
-Below is a postmortem for a webstack debugging assignment for Holberton School.
+Below is a postmortem for a webstack debugging assignment for Alx School.
 A simple website utilizing was returning a 500 status code to any GET requests.
 Students were tasked with identifying the problem and creating a Puppet script for the solution.

 #Summary:
 Apache server was returning a 500 error for all GET requests.
 The website consists of one HTML page so problem with MySQL or PHP was identified as the likely culprit.

 #Timeline:
-9–11–2018, 12:00 AM PDT: Project release
+Feb 27, 2023 1:00 PM PDT: Project release
-9–12–2018, 1:00 PM PDT: Begin project.
+Feb 27, 2023 8:00 PM PDT: Begin project.
 First check for error logs.
-9–12–2018, 1:20 PM PDT: Find that error logging for PHP was disabled.
+Feb 27, 2023 9:00 PM PDT: Find that error logging for PHP was disabled.
 Error logging re-enabled, server restarted, ‘no such file’ error found.
-9–12–2018, 1:45 PM PDT: Typographical error found in PHP file.
+28–2–2023, 1:45 PM PDT: Typographical error found in PHP file.
 Manually fix.
 Server restarted.
 Request returns 200 status code.
-9–12–2018, 2:30 PM PDT: Puppet script begun and testing for proper fix begin 9–12–2018, 4:00 PM PDT: Puppet script finished and able to be deployed across all servers.
+28–2–2023, 2:30 PM PDT: Puppet script begun and testing for proper fix begin 28–2–2023, 4:00 PM PDT: Puppet script finished and able to be deployed across all servers.
 Script pushed to GitHub

 #Impact:
-Users unable to access website from at least midnight 9–11–2018 to 4:00 PM 9–12–2018.
+Users unable to access website from at least midnight 28–2–2023 to 4:00 PM 9–3–2023.
 All servers affected by outage.

 #Root Cause:
 Root cause of problem was a typogrpahical error for file name at line 137 of the file /var/www/html/wp-settings.php.
 Line read: require_once( ABSPATH .
 WPINC . ‘/class-wp-locale.phpp’ );